About Sustainability at ACPWA

 This project site also serves as a model and training ground where municipal agencies and private sector professionals can identify project features to emulate.

-ACFCD is introducing grazing goats to the county’s flood control channels this Spring as a part of our sustainability strategy.
-Goats are an ecologically friendly and cost-effective way to remove invasive species and poison oak, restore native grasses, enhance recreational trails, and aid fire prevention efforts--without the use of gas and herbicides.
+In 2018, the Alameda County Flood Control District introduced grazing goats to the county’s flood control channels as a part of our sustainability strategy.
+Goats are an ecologically friendly and cost-effective way to remove invasive species and poison oak.
+The Goat Grazing program aids in fire prevention efforts without the use of gas and herbicides.

 The goats will be attended onsite by a resident goatherder, who will care for the flock and manage its grazing patterns into the fall season.
 The goats will not interfere with the public use of trails or restrict access to the channels.
 This grazing program is expected to restore native habitat, prevent erosion, protect the county watershed, and enhance the recreational enjoyment of Alameda’s riparian areas for residents and visitors alike.